Laboratorija Zvuka: Post-breakup

 In 1991, Predrag Vranešević became the TV Novi Sad musical editor.
 He retired in 2005, dedicating himself to composing.
 In 2011, in cooperation with Želimir Žilnik, he created the opera Nema zemlja (Silent Land), partially based on their 1971 rock opera Fabrike radnicima.
-He died on 6 February 2022, after a long illness.
+The music from the play was released on the album Nema zemlja.
+In 2014, Ira Prodanov Krajišnik and Živko Popović published the monograph Ulaz slobodan (Free Entrance) about Predrag Vranešević's work on theatre music.
+The monograph was accompanied by a DVD featuring 50 recordings from 18 different plays featuring Predrag Vranešević's music.
+For his 70th birthday, he released the solo album Argyle Street.
+His last work was his music composed for a documentary about Želimir Žilnik directed by Janko Baljak.
+He died on 6 February 2022.

 Mladen Vranešević dedicated himself to marketing.
-He died on 16 July 2006.
+He died on 15 July 2006.

 Dina Kurbatfinsky Vranešević also turned to marketing, becoming the assistant of Radio Television of Serbia marketing manager, and later became the general manager of Radio Television of Vojvodina.
 Renata Viegy turned to acting, becoming an actress in the Serbian National Theatre in Novi Sad.
-Deže Molnar, after Laboratorija Zvuka ended its activity, performed with numerous artists.
+Deže Molnar, after Laboratorija Zvuka ended its activity, performed with numerous artists, including Tony Scott, Milan Mladenović, Mitar Subotić, Aleksandar Dujin, and others.
 He died in Novi Sad on 18 November 2013.

 Legacy

+Serbian rock band Minstrel recorded a cover of the song "Zaboravljena draga" for their 2008 album Iskra (The Spark).
+Serbian pub rock band Optimal Problem recorded a cover of the theme song for the TV show Poletarac for their 2017 album Ispred svih (Better than All).

 In 2006, the song "Ska-kavac joj zaš'o u rukavac" was ranked No. 84 on the B92 Top 100 Domestic Songs list.

 In 2007, the band was awarded the Lifetime Achievement Award at the 54th Belgrade Festival of Short and Documentary Film.